Dog-leg (stairs)

-A dog-leg is a configuration of stairs between two floors of a building, often a domestic building, in which a flight of stairs ascends to a quarter-landing before turning at a right angle and continuing upwards.
-The flights do not have to be equal, and frequently are not.
+A Quarter-Turn is a configuration of stairs between two floors of a building, often a domestic building, in which a flight of stairs ascends to a quarter-landing before turning at a right angle and continuing upwards.
+The flights do not have to be equal in length.
+A dog-leg contrasts with a quarter-turn in that after the landing it turns 180-degree turn to go back up the next set of stairs.

+Dog-leg stairs can but not necessarily have an open-well stair which encircles an empty space in the middle of the stairs.
+But Quarter-turn stairs do.

-Structurally, the flights of a dog-leg stair are usually supported by the quarter-landing, which spans the adjoining flank walls.
+Structurally, the flights of a dog-leg stair are usually supported by the half-landing, which spans the adjoining flank walls.
+It is called a "half or quarter" based on how much of turn you must make out of a 360-degree circle.

-From the design point of view, the main advantages of a dog-leg stair are:
+From the design point of view, the main advantages of a quarter-turn and dog-leg stair are: